Remote Learning Provision

 How long can I expect work set by the school to take my child each day?

 We expect that remote education will take pupils broadly the same length lessons would equate to as if they were in school and as such they follow their usual timetable.
 Teachers will set work for each lesson in line with your child’s timetable.
-Lessons are an hour long so activities set will broadly equate to this, however we understand working from home will require students to establish a remote learning routine and this is considered in the variety of learning opportunities for our students.
+Lessons are 55 minutes long so activities set will broadly equate to this, however we understand working from home will require students to establish a remote learning routine and this is considered in the variety of learning opportunities for our students.

 Accessing remote education